buddl/tamina-mcp/README.md

 This repository provides the MCP (Model Context Protocol) server configuration for Tamina, a powerful platform available at [https://tamina.app](https://tamina.app).
 The MCP server enables AI assistants like ChatGPT, Claude, and GitHub Copilot to connect to Tamina's services and leverage its capabilities within your AI-powered workflows.

-## About Tamina MCP
+## About Tamina

+Tamina is a web app to make reservations and book appointments at local businesses.
+Reserve a table in a restaurant, reserve a room in a hotel, order a taxi, book an appointment at a hair salon, a nail studio, a doctor and many more.
 The Tamina MCP server acts as a bridge between AI platforms and Tamina's services.
-By connecting to this MCP server, AI assistants can access Tamina's functionality directly during your conversations and development sessions.
-The server is hosted at **https://tamina.app/api/mcp** and requires authentication before use.
+By connecting to this MCP server, AI assistants can search for local businesses and make reservations directly during your conversations without visiting the website.
+The MCP server is hosted at **https://tamina.app/api/mcp** and requires authentication before use.

 ## Prerequisites